zhiyingli-geo/zhiyingli-geo/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Zhiying Li is a postdoc research associate in physical geography at the Department of Geography at Dartmouth College.
+She is interested in investigating the impacts of climate change on water availability from local to continental scale, using modeling and multi-source observations.
+She has been involved with research projects in extreme precipitation, drought monitoring, and flooding inundation.
+Her dissertation is on "Dominant Drivers of Hydrological Change and Prediction of Future Streamflow in the Contiguous United States".
+Her current projects are about the role of vegetation in controlling water availability.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.